Overview

 • Your processing boils down to individual Map or MapReduce operations.

-Spark supports following programming languages and environments:
+Spark supports the following languages and development environments: